How To Use Clubhouse To Grow Your Business

 How to use Clubhouse to grow your business

-Social selling isn’t exactly new to the business scene, and Clubhouse, similar to any other social media platform – doesn’t guarantee business growth.
+Social selling isn’t new to the business scene, and Clubhouse, like any other social media platform, doesn’t guarantee business growth.
 However, it can certainly help you get there, so keep reading on to find out how to use Clubhouse to grow your business.

 1. Build A Community

-The biggest draw for salespeople and businesses to the Clubhouse app is it’s potential for community building.
-Right off the bat, once you’ve joined, you can create or join rooms with specialised topics that you’re an expert in – allowing you to easily demonstrate your authority and gain eager followers simultaneously.
+The biggest draw for salespeople and businesses to the Clubhouse app is its community-building potential.
+Right off the bat, once you’ve joined, you can create or join rooms with specialized topics that you’re an expert in – allowing you to demonstrate your authority and gain eager followers simultaneously easily.

 2. Get Business Feedback

-The CEO of Clubhouse Paul Davison regularly joins rooms to ask users for feedback and advice on how to further develop the app – why not do the same but for your business?
+The CEO of Clubhouse, Paul Davison, regularly joins rooms to ask users for feedback and advice on developing the app further – why not do the same for your business?
 What better place to ask industry leaders and experts to weigh in on your latest business idea!?

-Clubhouse is invaluable for learning about a variety of topics straight from industry leaders and even the end users.
+Clubhouse is invaluable for learning various topics from industry leaders and end users.
 In the automobile industry?
 Join a room for a discussion about luxury cars.
 In the Edutech industry?
-There’s probably a room for that too.
+There’s probably room for that, too.

 4. Demonstrate Your Expertise

-On the other hand, if you’re a thought or industry leader yourself – you can easily create a room and start sharing tips and demonstrating your expertise.
+On the other hand, if you’re a thought or industry leader, you can easily create a room to start sharing tips and demonstrating your expertise.
 Better yet, join someone else’s room and add value to the audience.
-The first step to generating leads on Clubhouse or any social networking group for that matter, is to add value and don’t be spammy.
+The first step to generating leads on Clubhouse, or any social networking group for that matter, is to add value and not be spammy.

 5. Generate Leads